Guidance on FIFRA 24(c) Registrations

 Response: Yes, however, the state should ensure that additional §24(c) registrations are necessary to meet a state's special local need and adequate data have been submitted to support the use.
 Data submitted with the first §24(c) registration may satisfy this requirement.

 18. Issue: Can states issue §24(c) registrations citing a supplemental distributor registration?

 Response: A supplemental distributor product can be used for a 24(c).
 The 24(c) is issued on the §3 registration on which the distributor registration is based.
 The distributor product is the same as the §3 registration and is incorporated under the §3 registration.
 The 24(c) should be issued on the §3 registration even if the distributor product is the only product available in that state.
 A separate 24(c) registration is not needed for the distributor product.
 With the approval of the basic registrant, the distributor may produce a 24(c) label based on the basic registrant's label.

 19. Issue: Can a state issue a §24(c) registration citing more than one §3 registration?

 Response: No, each §24(c) registration must cite only one §3 registration.

-19. Issue: What should states do when they obtain information that other registrants are possibly misusing the §24(c) registration process?
+20. Issue: What should states do when they obtain information that registrants are possibly misusing the §24(c) registration process?

-Response: For clear enforcement issues, states should make referrals to the Regional enforcement office.
-If it is more of a policy issue question, state officials should call the §24(c) Coordinator through the Registration Division main office (currently 703-305-5447).
+Response: For clear enforcement issues, states should make referrals to the regional enforcement office.
+If it is more of a policy question, state officials should contact the Office of Pesticide Programs lead for the relevant division.

 Response: A state may choose to provide a period of use for existing stocks or may choose to prohibit the use of existing stock.
 However, the product would continue to be registered with EPA unless the fees were not paid or other appropriate action under §6 occurred.
 If EPA cancels or suspends the product, use will be permitted, if at all, in accordance with any existing stocks order issued by the Agency.